TheOdinProject/curriculum/intermediate_html_css/grid/using_flexbox_and_grid.md

 Some may tell you there is a debate on the use of Grid vs. Flexbox and whether or not one is superior to the other.
 The reality is much simpler - these are complementary tools that can work together, and each has its own place in the world of CSS.

-### Learning outcomes
+### Lesson overview

-By the end of this lesson, you should be able to:
+This section contains a general overview of topics that you will learn in this lesson.

-* Know when you might want to use Flexbox over Grid
+- Know when you might want to use Flexbox over Grid.
-* Know when you might want to use Grid over Flexbox
+- Know when you might want to use Grid over Flexbox.
-* Know when you might want to use the two together
+- Know when you might want to use the two together.

 ### Content first vs layout first design